-Money that you can use in a completely different way to your normal paycheck.
+The best way to budget these extra paychecks is to think of the money as a bonus.
+It’s money that you can use in a completely different way to your normal paycheck.
 You can throw your third paycheck at debt, at your mortgage, into savings or treat yourself to something special.

 You may also like:

-How to budget when you’re paid biweekly
+How to budget when you’re paid biweekly – 5 simple steps

 Just like with any other budget, starting and following a biweekly budget takes a little getting used to.

-But getting your budget and finances organized, and monitoring your everyday expenses against your biweekly income, you can come up with the perfect biweekly budget to help you achieve your financial goals.
+But getting your budget and finances organized, and monitoring your everyday expenses against your biweekly income.
+You can come up with the perfect biweekly budget to help you achieve your financial goals.